 Amplitude’s competitors in the digital optimization space include web and marketing analytics vendors such as Adobe Experience Cloud (NASDAQ: ADBE) and Google Analytics (NASDAQ: GOOGL), along with business intelligence solutions like Salesforce.com’s Tableau (NYSE:CRM).

-As you can see below, Amplitude's revenue growth has been exceptional over the last two years, growing from quarterly revenue of $26.3 million in Q3 FY2020, to $61.6 million.
+As you can see below, Amplitude's revenue growth has been impressive over the last two years, growing from $39.3 million in Q2 FY2021 to $67.8 million this quarter.

 Next quarter's guidance suggests that Amplitude is expecting revenue to grow 13.6% year on year to $70 million, slowing down from the 35.5% year-on-year increase it recorded in the same quarter last year.
 Looking ahead, analysts covering the company were expecting sales to grow 6.7% over the next 12 months before the earnings results announcement.

 One of the best parts about the software-as-a-service business model (and a reason why SaaS companies trade at such high valuation multiples) is that customers typically spend more on a company's products and services over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
 Amplitude's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 74.6% in Q2.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
 Amplitude's free cash flow came in at $19.3 million in Q2, up 137% year on year.